 Cohen Milstein recognizes the importance of your privacy and personal data.
 Information provided in this survey is confidential and will not be shared or sold.

-The attorneys investigating this matter are Michelle Yau (admitted only in Massachusetts and the District of Columbia) and Julie S. Selesnick (admitted only in Massachusetts and the District of Columbia).
+The attorney investigating this matter is Michelle Yau (admitted only in Massachusetts and the District of Columbia).

 In addition to completing the contact form, please feel free to contact us with any additional questions.